-End-stage renal disease (ESRD) is affecting a growing proportion of type 2 diabetics in
+End-stage renal disease (ESRD) is affecting a growing proportion of type 2 diabetics in Australia and New Zealand, a study found.

 The study included 28,548 resident adults of the two countries who began renal replacement therapy (RRT) from April 1, 1991 to December 31, 2005.
 The study population consisted of 8,560 patients with type 2 diabetes, 1,284 with type 1 diabetes, and 18,704 non-diabetics.